How We Began

 In 2011 we founded the School of St. Nicholas in the village of Moivaro Tanzania.
 We began with twelve four year old children immersing them in an all English Classroom.

-Today, we provide a free to 50% discounted, quality education, uniforms, shoes, back packs, books, pencils, games and creative learning tools to over 30 children.
-We provide them breakfast daily and quarterly worm medication to keep those parasites away.
-We hire trained and educated teachers and staff.
+We provided a free to 50% discounted, quality education, uniforms, shoes, back packs, books, pencils, games and creative learning tools to over 30 children.
+We provided daily breakfast to all our students and we hired trained,educated teachers and staff.

 Without an official school building, our students began their education in the living room of a rented house.
-Our students arrive at school early every day.
-They come with eager anticipation to receive an education.
-The School of St. Nicholas is an academically challenging environment, we are happy to see our students thriving.
-It is a blessing for us to see the daily, weekly and monthly growth of our students.
-One child at a time, WE are making a difference in their lives.
-With your help we can do so much more.
+Our students arrived early every day.
+They came with eager anticipation to receive an education.
+School of St. Nicholas was an academically challenging environment, we were so happy to see our students thriving.
+What a blessing to see the daily, weekly and monthly growth of our students.
+One child at a time, lives were changed.

-In January 2016 we began building again…only this time on the required three acres of land!
+In January 2016 we began building again on the required three acres of land.
 With over 100 children on our waiting list we are growing leaps and bounds.
-Construction on our administrative office and first three classrooms is in progress!
-We look forward to its completion by the end of 2016.
-With your help we will reach our goal.
-It is our goal to build new classrooms every year for the next twelve years to insure our students complete secondary school.
+Construction on our administrative office and first three classrooms is completed and we have moved into our new small campus.
+It is our goal to build new classrooms and additional bathrooms every year for the next twelve years to insure our students complete secondary school.

-We are a group of professionals who volunteer our time, talent and treasures to ensure our mission continues with the heartfelt compassion it began with.
-Founded in 2008 by Christine Lott, who had a dream.
+Founded in 2013 by Christine Lott, who had a dream.
 She wanted to change the world.
 Today, she lives that dream; changing lives one classroom at a time.